LaptopCat/material-ocean-stuff/README.md

 After installing your custom client of choice, find the themes folder of your custom client (for BetterDiscord, go to settings -> themes and open themes folder) and place the downloaded file there.

+After that, enable it in the theme settings.

 ## Android
 Poorly-made fork of [Material Aliucord](https://github.com/A-rhyna-H/Material-Aliucord) to make it have Material Ocean colors.
 (React Native not supported)